-We can now derive the depletion time of the molecular gas in each galaxy using the molecular gas mass and the SFR:
+We could then derive the depletion time of the molecular gas using the molecular gas mass and the SFR:

-This is the time it would take for a galaxy to consume the entirety of its molecular gas reservoir, if it formed stars at the rate derived from far-IR and sub-mm data in a single event (not considering any mass return to the ISM from stellar winds and supernovae).
-We also finally compute the gas-to-dust mass ratio GDR=M$_{\rm Mol}$/M$_{\rm dust}$.\\
+This is the time it would take for a galaxy to consume the entirety of its molecular gas reservoir, if it formed stars at the rate derived from far-IR and sub-millimetre data in a single event (not considering any mass return to the interstellar medium (ISM) from stellar winds and supernovae).
+We also finally computed the gas-to-dust mass ratio (GDR) as M$_{\rm Mol}$/M$_{\rm dust}$.\\

 We summarise the physical properties of N2GN\_1\_13 in Table\,\ref{Tab:properties} and show JWST/NIRCam images in Fig\,\ref{Fig:JWST_stamps}.
 Based on these findings, we can conclude that: